Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Numerical Experiments

-resulting in $d = 1,738,890$ numbers of parameters.
+resulting in $d = 1,643,498$ numbers of parameters.
 The regularization parameter is set to $\lambda = 10^{-8}$.
 All algorithms are initialized from a normal distribution with zero mean and co-variance $0.1\f{I}$.
-The inexactness parameter of \cref{alg:first-order_newtonMR} is set to $\eta = 10$.
-For Newton-CG \cite{royer2020newton,yao2023inexact}, the desired accuracy for Capped-CG is set to $0.9$, the damping parameter is set to $\xi = 0.9$.
+The inexactness and the $\sigma$-LC parameters of \cref{alg:NewtonMR} are set to $\eta = 10$ and $\sigma = 10^{-16}$.
+For Newton-CG \cite{royer2020newton,yao2023inexact}, the desired accuracy for Capped-CG is set to $0.01$.

-Next, we consider a different dataset, namely Covertype \cite{misc_covertype_31}, which includes $n = 581,012$ samples of $54$ attributes across seven classes.
-For the experiments involving this dataset, the neural network architecture is chosen to be
+Next, we consider a different dataset, namely Covertype \cite{misc_covertype_31}, which includes $n = 300,000$ training and $2,000$ validation samples of $54$ attributes across seven classes. \cref{fig:cov_tr,fig:cov_cg,fig:cov_lbfgs} depict the performance of each algorithm on the training data.
+Plots showing performance in terms of validation accuracy/error are gathered in \cref{appendix:validation}.
+For these experiments, the neural network architecture is chosen to be